featherweight-design/feather/README.md

 Though the documentation in this repo is specific to this boilerplate project, it can be used as a guideline for a new project as well, but should be updated to match the specific approach of that application.

+## Using the Template

+This repository is a template repo and can be used for creating repositories for new projects.
+More information about GitHub template repositories can be found [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

+Various settings are required for various types of projects, which are outlined below:

+**Fetherweight Design clients**

+- Private repository
+- Does **not include** all branches

+**Featherweight Design internal tooling**

+- Repo name prefaced with `@f-design/`
+- Public repositroy
+- Does **not include** all branches

+**Extensions of this template (e.g. `feather-apollo`, etc.)**

+- Public repository
+- Does **include** all branches

 ## Installation

 Clone the repository: